Teneppa/HTML-Twitch-Chat-Overlay/README.md

 # HTML-Twitch-Chat-Overlay

+NOTE: This project is a WIP and it is only for demonstrating purposes!

 A very crude demo on how to create a custom chat overlay for Twitch with only HTML, Javascript and CSS.

 ![](chat.gif)